AdobeDocs/marketo.en/help/marketo/getting-started/temp-getting-started-area/admin.md

   </tr>
   <tr>
     <td>Web Services</td>
-    <td>Enable <a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/additional-integrations/create-an-allowlist-for-ip-based-api-access.html">the IP Restrictions</a> if applicable. <br>Determine the users/apps that can make <a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/users-and-roles/create-an-api-only-user.html">API calls</a> in your instance. <br>Review all the apps that will make API calls and determine if an increase or a cut is needed for the API calls.  </td>
+    <td><li>Determine the users/apps that can make <a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/users-and-roles/create-an-api-only-user.html">API calls</a> in your instance.</li>
+    <li>Review all the apps that will make API calls and determine if an increase or a cut is needed for the API calls.</li></td>
   </tr>
   <tr>
     <td>LaunchPoint</td>
-    <td>Set up required <a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/additional-integrations/add-adobe-connect-as-a-launchpoint-service.html">LaunchPoint</a> services for your business.
-Each LaunchPoint should be paired with a unique API user to aid with troubleshooting.  </td>
+    <td><li>Set up required <a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/additional-integrations/add-adobe-connect-as-a-launchpoint-service.html">LaunchPoint</a> services for your business.
+Each LaunchPoint should be paired with a unique API user to aid with troubleshooting.</li></td>
   </tr>
   <tr>
     <td>Interactive Webinars (if applicable)</td>
-    <td>NOTE: Interactive Webinars is only provisioned to Production instances. <br>For creating Interactive Webinars, the built-in webinar feature, <a href="https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/demand-generation/events/interactive-webinars/user-and-license-management">add users to the 'User' section</a> on the Interactive Webinar tab. </td>
+    <td>NOTE: Interactive Webinars is only provisioned to Production instances.
+    <li>For creating Interactive Webinars, the built-in webinar feature, <a href="https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/demand-generation/events/interactive-webinars/user-and-license-management">add users to the 'User' section</a> on the Interactive Webinar tab.</li></td>
   </tr>
   <tr>
     <td>Adobe Dynamic Chat (if applicable)</td>